fede-Raider/ShadowVolume/README.md

 ## Implementation
 ### Step One
-Perform the normal rendering of the scene by establishing two output channels for the fragment shader, one for the environmental component, the other for the specular+diffuse one: both specular+diffuse and environmental must be saved for step 3.
+Perform the normal rendering of the scene by establishing two output channels for the fragment shader, one for the ambient component, the other for the specular+diffuse one: both ambient and specular+diffuse must be saved for step 3.
 ### Step Two
 Set the stencil buffer so that it is always successful and keeps track of the decrements (back faces) and increments (front faces), the geometry shader then takes care of the volumes of shadow, necessary to determine the occluded areas.